-A limited number of Severo Ochoa centres or units of excellence are accredited each year.
-At the end of their four-year accreditation period they may apply again for accreditation, following the same procedure as new applicants for the accreditation and associated grant.
+A limited number of “Severo Ochoa” centres of excellence or “María de Maeztu” units of excellence are accredited each year.
+At the end of their four-year accreditation period they may apply again for accreditation.

 The centres or units that apply to this programme must demonstrate that their research fulfills the programme’s requirements for excellence and that they:

-Accreditation as a Severo Ochoa center or unit of excellence has a duration of four years and includes:
+Accreditation as a “Severo Ochoa Centre of Excellence” or “María de Maeztu Unit of Excellence” has a duration of four years and includes:

 Each “Severo Ochoa” Centre of Excellence or “María de Maeztu” Unit of Excellence must have a Scientific Director, who is not necessarily the director of the institution.
 The Scientific Director must be highly respected by his peers for research that meets the highest standards as well as having a significant capacity for leadership in the management of research.

 “Severo Ochoa” Centres of Excellence or “María de Maeztu” Units of Excellence must be centres of reference and clear examples of the quality and relevance of the pioneering scientific research carried out in Spain, and as such should serve to lead and energize our research system as a whole and boost its international profile.